moddedR6Team/pyLoginApi/README.md

 B64: base64(email:pass)
 email: email
 password: password
+token: serialsecret
 ```
 # How to install/run?
 ```
 pip install steam
 pip install Flask
+pip install pyjwt
 py api.py
 ```

+# Todo
+Need to do:
+- In /api/used/ point to check jwttoken before we make it to used
+- remove test cases